myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-02T01:12:58.690Z
+>
+> It was an excellent financial result that showed the results of Amazon's streamlining of its operations and research and development over the past few years!

+www.barrons.com/livecoverage...

+---

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-30T02:45:58.405Z
 >
 > Sending a message to your brain… 📩